toshke/workshop-big-blue-button-aws/Step2.md

 CloudFormation is AWS service used to describe infrastructure elements as a code (a set of yaml or json configuration files).
-This allows for automated and repeatable provisioning process of the
+This allows for automated and repeatable provisioning process of the BigBlueButton server to an EC2 instance.

 In this step we will use CloudFormation templates from [big-blue-button-cloudformation-cfhl](https://github.com/toshke/big-blue-button-cloudformation-cfhl) repository to create the required infrastructure to run the software using Amazon Web Services platform.

-Before proceeding further, make sure that you are logged in [AWS Web Console](https://console.aws.amazon.com/)
+Before proceeding further, make sure that you are logged in to the [AWS Web Console](https://console.aws.amazon.com/)

 #### Start stack creation